kinvolk/lokomotive/docs/flatcar/google-cloud.md

 # Google Cloud

-In this tutorial, we'll create a Kubernetes v1.14.1 cluster on Google Compute Engine with Container Linux.
+In this tutorial, we'll create a Kubernetes v1.14.1 cluster on Google Compute Engine with Flatcar Linux.

-We'll declare a Kubernetes cluster using the Typhoon Terraform module.
+We'll declare a Kubernetes cluster using the Lokomotive Terraform module.
 Then apply the changes to create a network, firewall rules, health checks, controller instances, worker managed instance group, load balancers, and TLS assets.

 Controllers are provisioned to run an `etcd-member` peer and a `kubelet` service.
 Workers run just a `kubelet` service.
 A one-time [bootkube](https://github.com/kubernetes-incubator/bootkube) bootstrap schedules the `apiserver`, `scheduler`, `controller-manager`, and `coredns` on controllers and schedules `kube-proxy` and `calico` (or `flannel`) on every node.
 A generated `kubeconfig` provides `kubectl` access to the cluster.